KipoDipo/Python-image-editor/README.md

 After that we can save the image, via the ``Save`` button.

-A popup will appear, and clicking ``Save`` once again will save the image on the given path with the given name.
+A popup will appear, and clicking ``Save`` once again will save the image at the given path with the given name.

-*Note: The path and file name are set automatically, but they can be changed.*
+*Note: The path and file name are set automatically, but they can be changed.
+The best way to change the path is by pressing ``Browse``*

 *Note: All images are saved as .png, hence why you shouldn't add any extension to the file name.
 The file extension cannot be changed as of yet.*